getproducthub/codex-container/README.md

   ./scripts/codex_container.ps1 -Install
   ```
   Builds the `gnosis/codex-service:dev` image and refreshes the bundled Codex CLI.
+  The script always mounts the workspace you specify with `-Workspace` (or, by default, the directory you were in when you invoked the command) so Codex sees the same files regardless of the action.

 - **Authenticate Codex** *(normally triggered automatically)*
   ```powershell